NixOS/rfcs/rfcs/0132-meson-builds-nix.md

   + On the other hand, such changes are likely to improve the code base.

 - A new build system requires the developers become familiarized with it
-  - Specially when this build system uses its own description language
+  - Specially when this build system uses its own description language.
-  + However, the Meson language is easy to grasp, specially for those familiarized with Python, besides being well documented.
+  + However, Meson is well documented, and its language is easy to grasp, specially for those familiarized with Python.

 - A new build system indirectly brings its own dependencies to the Nix project
   - In particular, the reference implementation of Meson is written in Python.